 Golfing is big business.

 Forbes.com estimates golf-related anything is an 84 Billion Dollar industry.
 So there is no shortage of golfing enthusiasts or buyers of anything golf collectibles.
 And that means, if you are an avid golfer, you most likely collect anything golf-related for your decorating your rec. room or man cave.
 Or maybe a little filler for empty office space.

 This brings us to

 Tip #!
 Heads on the older “drivers” clubs were much bigger and longer and would be easy to spot at a garage sale or antique mall.

-Having said this again, that’s another one of those overlooked hobby or collectibles that go cheap at auctions, garage sales, and the like.
+Having said this again, that’s another one of those overlooked hobbies or collectibles that go cheap at auctions, garage sales, and the like.
 Now I dread finding a set of newer style golf clubs at a storage auction I just bought.
 I can’t get rid of them and we all know how expensive they are to buy new.

 Golfers aren’t picky, “are they”?